Hernia Surgery Fort Myers, Naples, Cape Coral, FL

 What mesh do you use?

 I rarely use mesh on inguinal hernia repairs now.
-Approximately 95% are done with no mesh tension free repair (Desarda Technique).
+Approximately 98% are done with no mesh tension free repair (Desarda Technique).
 If we do use mesh it is the PHS mesh by ethicon for inguinal hernia repairs and Timesh for umbilical hernia repairs.
-I have experienced no rejections with mesh that I have been using over the past three years our surgical center has been open.

 Desarda - No Mesh Tension Free Hernia Repair Questions